trickl/llm-patch/docs/hypothesis_overhaul_plan.md

    - Require the model to select exactly one of those hypotheses (with rationale and an expanded binding region) so that `FALSIFY` never runs without a committed framing.
    - Persist the selected hypothesis ID + rationale into the iteration telemetry so downstream enforcement (scope validation, retries) can cite the same commitment.

+4. **Feasibility gate**
+   - After enumerating hypotheses inside `DIAGNOSE`, require an explicit feasibility verdict for each one answering, “Can this structural change be applied entirely within the affected_region?”
+   - Record the verdict alongside the hypothesis so telemetry can prove whether a later patch overran the region.
+   - Hypotheses that require edits outside their declared region are immediately marked non-selectable; only region-contained options (e.g., grouping) can advance while spillover candidates (e.g., token_absence) are disqualified automatically.
+   - Selection logic in the controller MUST refuse to activate any hypothesis that fails this check; enforcement cannot rely on prompt compliance alone.
+This ensures Diagnose automatically lands on the grouping hypothesis in the motivating case.

 Deliverable: explicit hypothesis list plus selection controls per iteration.

 ---

-## Phase 3 – Falsification & Validation Mechanics
+## Phase 3 – Validation Mechanics (Deferred Falsification)

-1. **Add falsification phase**
+1. **Future falsification hook**
-   - Insert a new phase `GuidedPhase.FALSIFY` (between `DIAGNOSE` and `PROPOSE`).
-   - Prompt the model to enumerate observable contradictions for the active hypothesis.
-   - Auto-check against prior iteration history (compile results, patch application failures).
-If any listed contradiction already occurred, mark hypothesis `rejected`.
+   - Document the contradiction-checking heuristics we eventually want, but keep the dedicated `GuidedPhase.FALSIFY` removed until the telemetry is ready.
+   - In the interim, rely on deterministic signals (patch apply failures, unchanged error fingerprints, compile diagnostics) to reject or archive hypotheses.

 2. **Patch effect validation**
    - Extend `IterationOutcome` to store previous vs. current error fingerprints (message, location, classification).
    - After compile/test, compute diff; if unchanged, downgrade the hypothesis reliability or reject after threshold.

-Deliverable: loop refuses to proceed with hypotheses that fail their own falsification criteria.
+Deliverable: loop refuses to proceed with hypotheses that fail deterministic validation, with a placeholder for future falsification prompts.

 ---

 ## Phase 4 – Patch Constraints & Structural Justification

+1. **Structured affected regions**
+   - Replace string-based regions with a fixed enum: `lambda_body`, `conditional_expression`, `enclosing_call_expression`, or `statement_boundary`.
+   - Store both the region kind and referenced node span so downstream validators can reason about AST structure, not raw text snippets.
+   - Enforce invariants: `grouping_precedence` hypotheses must bind at least a `conditional_expression`, and `token_absence` hypotheses must bind a `statement_boundary`, preventing impossible bindings.

-1. **One hypothesis per patch**
+2. **One hypothesis per patch**
    - During `PROPOSE`/`GENERATE_PATCH`, validate that the diff only touches lines inside `hypothesis.affected_region`.
    - If multiple regions are touched, reject the patch and request a narrowed proposal.

-2. **Structural change justification**
+3. **Structural change justification**
-   - Update `PROPOSE` prompt to ask for a concise “structural delta” statement (grouping/nesting/order/scope/ownership).
+    - Replace the free-text “structural delta” with a structured payload:
+       ```json
+       {
+         "structural_change": {
+           "type": "grouping",
+           "operation": "introduce_parentheses"
+         }
+       }
+       ```
+    - Define the enum so `type ∈ {grouping, scope, ordering, ownership}` and each type has a tightly scoped `operation` list (e.g., grouping → `{introduce_parentheses, remove_parentheses, rebind_operator}`).
+    - Enforce the invariant that grouping changes MUST NOT introduce or remove statement terminators; schema validation should reject any attempt to smuggle token edits under a grouping claim.
-   - Persist the justification next to the hypothesis attempt; highlight in critique events if missing.
+    - Persist the structured justification next to the hypothesis attempt; highlight in critique events if missing.

 Deliverable: concrete enforcement that diffs are scoped and explained structurally.